nio-blocks/hash_table/README.md

 ------
 For each input list of signals there is one output signal.
 It has an attribute for each **key** and that attribute is a list with a **value** for each corresponding input signal.

-If **one_value** is True, then the signal values are a single item instead of a list of all matching values.
+If `one_value` is `True`, then the signal values are a single item instead of a list of all matching values.

-If **group_by** is defined, that attribute will effectively define a new input list.
+If **group_by** is defined, that attribute will effectively define a new input list of signals.
 One signal will be output for each value found in the **group_by** attribute.

 Examples
 --------